Sexually Harassed at School? You May Have a Case

 An example of sexual harassment in school might include quid pro quo harassment, which essentially means, “If you give me this, I’ll give you that.”
 A teacher might encourage a student to perform sexual activities in order to earn a better grade, for instance.

-Who Is Liable for School Sexual Harassment?
+Who Is Liable for Sexual Harassment at School?

 The liability for issues like sexual harassment is based on the specific issue.
 Each instance of sexual harassment varies, and some cases may be more complex than they appear on the surface.
 This is especially the case when you consider that victims of harassment can be male or female students or staff members.
 Harassers can be students, teachers, staff members, coaches, and anybody else who works on the campus.